Six-lined racerunner: Geographic range

-The six-lined racerunner is found throughout much of the southeastern and south-central portion of the United States, from Maryland to Florida in the east, across the Great Plains to southern Texas and northern Mexico.
+The six-lined racerunner is found throughout much of the southeastern and south-central portion of the United States, from Maryland to Florida in the east, across the Great Plains to South Texas and northern Mexico.
 In a study conducted on A. sexlineata in Mexico, the majority of the individuals found were inhabiting areas near the seashore that were formed and influenced from maritime climate and hurricanes.
 The species' range also reaches north to Wisconsin and Minnesota.
 A small disjunct population is found in Tuscola County, Michigan.

 Description

 The six-lined racerunner is typically dark green, brown, or black in color, with six yellow or green-yellow stripes that extend down the body from head to tail.
-The underside is usually white in color on females, and a pale blue in males.
+Between the stripes are dark-colored fields ranging from dark brown to black and pale-colored fields near ventral scales on each side.
+A distinct lemon-yellow coloration is on the sides of the head both above and below the lateral stripe.
+Also, white mental and gular stripes occur.
+The posterior gular fold is bordered by enlarged mesoptychial scales.
+The postantebrachial scales on the forearms are granular-like and only slightly enlarged.
+The underside is usually white in color on females, but they may have some pale blue as adults.
+Males have a brightly blue-hued chest and abdominal stripes.
 Males also sometimes have a pale green-colored throat.
 They are slender-bodied, with a tail nearly twice the body length.
+Its long tail may serve as a counterbalance, allowing it to turn to flee quickly from predators.